Variational Autoencoders for Anomalous Jet Tagging: Performance in Anomalous Jet Tagging

 Then we focus on examining the performance of different anomaly scores.
 In Fig. \ref{fig:aucs_vaemodels}, we collectively show AUCs for all the anomaly metrics introduced previously.
 Meanwhile, a complete summary of AUCs is recorded in Table \ref{tab:aucs_vae}.
 (The full ROC curves can be found in App. \ref{app:rocs}.)

-In general, the results from all the anomaly scores support each other.
+In general, the results from different anomaly scores support each other.
 The mass correlation trend holds in all the cases.
 The two input space reconstruction based scores \texttt{MSE} and \texttt{EMD} perform similarly.
 This makes sense since they both measure the similarity in the input space.
 However, their performance is worse than the other scores in most of the cases.
 This alerts us that the purely input-space-based scores are actually under pressure.
 For \texttt{KL} and \texttt{MSS}, the differences coming from jet types are reduced w.r.t. the other scores, while the mass correlation is stronger.
 (This can be better observed from App. \ref{app:rocs}.)
 As shown in the previous section, the KL divergence is strongly correlated with jet mass, which coincides with this observation.
-Overall, \texttt{KL} slightly outperforms the others in most of the cases. \texttt{MSS}, being a non-machine-learning-based anomaly score, competes with other deep learning based scores.
-Directly built on the raw input features, \texttt{MSS} surpasses the other two input-space-based scores in several test sets.
-This again reminds us that the reconstruction based anomaly detection might be missing something.
+Overall, \texttt{KL} slightly outperforms the others in most of the cases.
+Directly built on the raw input features, \texttt{MSS} competes with other deep learning based scores and surpasses the other two input-space-based scores in several test sets.
+This again reminds us that the reconstruction based anomaly detection might be missing something critical.

-Although we see the VAE model is able to give reasonable AUCs for test sets, there are cases where almost all the metrics lose their competence.
+Although we see the VAE model is able to give reasonable AUCs for the test sets, there are cases where almost all the metrics lose their competence.
 Since the mass correlation is obvious, low-mass jets generally give low AUCs.
 This brings difficulties in tagging jets with lower masses.
 For instance, $W$ jets with a mass of 80 GeV can only reach the AUC $\sim$ 0.68 in the best case.
 We will see how this can be amended in the next section.